Hamiltonian mechanics: Hamiltonian of a charged particle in an electromagnetic field

-where f(r, t) is any scalar function of space and time, the aforementioned Lagrangian, canonical momenta, and Hamiltonian transform like:
+where f(r, t) is any scalar function of space and time.
+The aforementioned Lagrangian, the canonical momenta, and the Hamiltonian transform like:

 which still produces the same Hamilton's equation:

 In quantum mechanics, the wave function will also undergo a local U(1) group transformation during the Gauge Transformation, which implies that all physical results must be invariant under local U(1) transformations.